Do you dream of building your own eco-home someday?

 If you answered yes to any of the above questions, we’d love to have you join us for our next natural building workshop!

 Also in this workshop, you’ll help create artful, affordable, and environmentally-sustainable shelter.
 You’ll take a tour of naturally-built homes at Dancing Rabbit, and learn what you need to consider when building or retrofitting your own sustainable home.
 You’ll see how earthen walls fit into the context of foundation, frame, and roof, and how to select appropriate materials for exterior and interior walls.
-You’ll build and plaster interior walls within a straw bale house, immersing yourself in five different simple and creative techniques.

 This one-of-a-kind workshop will provide you with: